Is It Ok To Exercise With a Cough?

 When you exercise, your lungs expand, and you breathe deeply to increase your oxygen intake.
 But, your lungs can’t do this if you have a wet or productive cough.
 As a result, exercise can cause fatigue, shortness of breath, or fluid build-up in your lungs.

 Coughing is also one of the ways illnesses spread.
-You may risk infecting others at the gym if you exercise with a cough.
+So you may risk infecting others at the gym if you exercise with a cough.

 In short, coughing is your body’s way of telling you something’s wrong.
-Rather play it safe, skip the gym for a few days, and give your body time to heal.
+So play it safe, skip the gym for a few days to give your body time to heal.